TLC BEHAVIORAL

-Often times, the information on the diagnostic paperwork that is received is not fully indicative of the next steps.
+At times, the information on diagnostic paperwork is not clear on what the next steps should be.
 What services should you look into?
-What will be most beneficial for your child and your family.
+What will be most beneficial for your child and your family?
 It is not a decision that is made lightly and can feel unreal.

-If ABA services is what is one of the approaches you want for you and your child, we will work as best we can to make it as easy for you to access.
+If ABA services is what you want for you and your child, we will work as best we can to make it as easy for you to access.
+Below you will find the intake process for our in-home services, and the next steps to get the ball rolling.

 Referral Received

 A referral is something that is provided on behalf of the individual who is in need of services.
 This can come from a doctors office, community support specialist, and/or even a parent.
-Once we receive the referral, we will initiate the intake process by getting in contact with the caregiver or organization identified.
+Fill out the contact form below to start the intake process, or give us a call.
+Once we receive the referral, we will get in contact with the caregiver or organization identified.

 2